Can a former president be subject to an impeachment trial? The Constitution is murky.

 In a lengthy 2001 law review article, Kalt concluded there is a “solid basis” because of the history, text and past practice in Congress.

-“The removal requirement was a way of protecting the office from bad presidents, not a way of protecting bad presidents from impeachment for things they do right at the end of their term,” said Kalt, who helped craft a recent letter signed by 150 constitutional scholars, including a founder of the conservative Federalist Society.
+“The removal requirement was a way of protecting the office from bad presidents, not a way of protecting bad presidents from impeachment for things they do right at the end of their term,” said Kalt, who helped craft a recent letter signed by more than 150 constitutional scholars, including a founder of the conservative Federalist Society.

 Republicans overwhelmingly signaled their support this week for the opposite argument, advanced by Sen. Rand Paul (R-Ky.) — and backed by former federal judge J. Michael Luttig — that there is no constitutional basis for putting a former president on trial.
 All but five Republican senators backed Paul’s objections.